ServerArmour/ServerArmour/README.md

   "ServerPort": "",  // You can change this manually if you like, but will autopopulate each startup "ServerVersion": "", // You can change this manually if you like, but will autopopulate each startup "WatchlistCeiling": 1, // Auto add players with X amount of previous bans to a watchlist.
-  "WatchlistGroup": "serverarmour.watchlist" // the group name that watched users should be added in }
+  "WatchlistGroup": "serverarmour.watchlist", // the group name that watched users should be added in

+  // The below options are to ban based on sentiment analysis on previous bans within the reason.
+Currently ONLY english is supported. please note that autoban above should also be true for this to work.
+  "AutoBan_Reason_Keyword_Aimbot": false,
+  "AutoBan_Reason_Keyword_Hack": false,
+  "AutoBan_Reason_Keyword_EspHack": false,
+  "AutoBan_Reason_Keyword_Script": false,
+  "AutoBan_Reason_Keyword_Cheat": false,
+  "AutoBan_Reason_Keyword_Toxic": false,
+  "AutoBan_Reason_Keyword_Insult": false,
+  "AutoBan_Reason_Keyword_Ping": false,
+  "AutoBan_Reason_Keyword_Racism": false
+}
 ```